Curtis Loftis

-Curtis M. Loftis Jr. (born September 8, 1958) is an American politician, businessman and philanthropist.
+Curtis M. Loftis Jr. (born September 8, 1958) is an American politician.
 He currently serves as the Treasurer of South Carolina.
 A member of the Republican Party, Loftis has held elective office since 2010.

 Early life and education

 Loftis was born in Columbia, South Carolina.
 He attended Brookland-Cayce High School and graduated from the University of South Carolina in 1981.
 Loftis was twice elected president of the Student Senate and served as president of the Pi Kappa Alpha fraternity.

+Career

 Business and philanthropy

 Loftis is the owner of several central South Carolina businesses and is involved in real estate.

 In 1999, Loftis established Saluda Charitable Foundation and remains the principal benefactor.
 The foundation's activities are faith-based and provide nutritional and housing services to orphans and the elderly.
 SCF provided over 500,000 meals to the needy and supported medical missions in Haiti.

-2010 election
+Treasurer of South Carolina

-In March 2010, Loftis announced his candidacy for South Carolina State Treasurer in the Republican primary.
+In March 2010, Loftis announced his candidacy for Treasurer of South Carolina in the Republican primary.
 Loftis characterized himself as a conservative reform candidate.